TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/28 - Hosea/Hosea 13/Hosea 13.12.md

 ---

-The iniquity of Ephraim is bound up; his sin is laid up in store.
+The guilt of Ephraim is stored up.
+His sin is stored up.